wp-plugins/relevanssi/readme.txt

 cause trouble and corrupt index if your database is large, so use at your own risk.
 This was presented at [forum](http://wordpress.org/support/topic/plugin-relevanssi-a-better-search-relevanssi-chron-indexing?replies=2).

+= Highlighting terms =
+Relevanssi search term highlighting can be used outside search results.
+You can access the search term highlighting function directly.
+This can be used for example to highlight search terms in structured search result data that comes from custom fields and isn't normally highlighted by Relevanssi.

+Just pass the content you want highlighted through `relevanssi_highlight_terms()` function.
+The content to highlight is the first parameter, the search query the second.
+The content with highlights is then returned by the function.
+Use it like this:

+`if (function_exists('relevanssi_highlight_terms')) {
+    echo relevanssi_highlight_terms($content, get_search_query());
+}
+else { echo $content; }`

 = What is tf * idf weighing? =

 It's the basic weighing scheme used in information retrieval.
 Tf stands for *term frequency*